 “Irresistible moments of rebellion and bravery define this tale.”

 “As Hurricane Flora blows past Fidel Castro’s new Cuba, Acevedo’s heartbreaking and humane novel comes to a memorable conclusion.”

 Chantel Acevedo was born in Miami to Cuban parents.
-She is the author of A Falling Star, Love and Ghost Letters, winner of the Latino International Book Award, Song of the Red Cloak, and The Distant Marvels, a finalist for the 2016 Andrew Carnegie Medal for Excellence in Fiction.
+She is the author of A Falling Star (Carolina Wren Press, 2014), winner of the Doris Bakwin Award; and, Love and Ghost Letters (St. Martins, 2006), winner of the Latino International Book Award.
 Acevedo is an Associate Professor of English in the MFA Program at the University of Miami.